 Risk Control Specialist Salary

-The average Risk Control Specialist in the United States can expect to rake in roughly $67K annually.
+The average Risk Control Specialist in the United States earns approximately $72K annually.
+There are more male Risk Control Specialists than female among those who completed the questionnaire, making up 60 percent.
 Job satisfaction for Risk Control Specialists is high.
-There are more male Risk Control Specialists than female among those who completed the questionnaire, making up 62 percent.
-Nearly all report receiving medical coverage from their employers and most collect dental insurance.
 This snapshot results from replies to PayScale's salary survey.

 Job Description for Risk Control Specialist